GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 ### Listeners

+Except of required handlers there are some listeners.
+They are set by default if you use `MessageListViewModel`.
-Except of required handlers you're able to set listeners to get events when something happens:
+You can always override them to get events when something happens:

 ```kotlin
 fun setListeners() {